pizofreude/code-snippet-library/README.md

 17.  **testing-automation**: The testing-automation directory focuses on code snippets related to testing and test automation.
 It includes examples for unit testing, integration testing, UI testing, and tools like Selenium or Cypress.

+Take a glimpse of the code snippets you can find in each directory and happy coding!

 Contributions and Feedback
 --------------------------